jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 Packaging the library as a single distributable file
 ----------------------------------------------------

+-   One file for browser and node is common.
+-   say how this is done
+-   why not doing this (adds bloat, inhibits µlib)
+-   extra challenges
+-   http adaptor is different
+-   packaging is different
+-   two distributable files, for node minification is not important so don't do to help debugging.

 Composition of several source files into a distributable binary-like text file